Detox your Inventory: Build and Maintain Profitability in Your Business

 - Products irrelevant or obsolete

-- Older Products Cause High Return Rates (Expired, Old Packaging, Worn)
+- Older Products Cause High Return Rates in Ecommerce & Retail (Expired, Old Packaging, Worn)

 What are some reasons slow-moving products aren't selling?